Total Risk Management Pty Limited, Privacy Policy

 This information is collected for the primary purpose of the management of the Fund, including the provision of products and services to members.
 It is used to provide all relevant administration services, including:

-· the determination and payment of benefits from each Fund;
+the determination and payment of benefits from the Fund;

-The information may be used for a range of related secondary purposes by TRM (or its service providers), including the provision of general education about superannuation and retirement issues.
+The information may be used for a range of related secondary purposes by TRM (or its service providers), including the provision of general education about superannuation or retirement issues, including marketing campaigns.
 It may also be used for research and surveys and to gain an understanding of your information and communication needs so that TRM can provide improved products, services, and benefits.

 Unsolicited Personal Information